Ever wonder how to clean hardwood? I have a house full of hardwood floors. Some old, some new. Here are my best tips on how I keep them clean.

 - It really doesn’t take that much time if you are organized and have all your stuff set up.

-- Sometimes when I’m short on time or having a party and have to get the floors ready in 30 minutes, I started using this hardwood mop and cleaner by Rejuvenate that you can get at Bed Bath and Beyond.
+- Sometimes when I’m short on time or having a party and have to get the floors ready in 30 minutes, I started using this hardwood mop with the cleaner you add right in the mop.
 We just used it yesterday and it works great in a pinch.
 You just add the cleaner to the mop and squirt and go.
 The thing that I like about is that there’s a removable cloth pad on the bottom of the mop that you don’t have to change out the pad every 10 minutes as you do with disposable pads.
 Then?
 When you are finished?
 You just toss it in the washer when you are done.
 It’s a great quick fix when you need your floors cleaned in a hurry.

 - In other cleaning news, here’s the best post if you are in a hurry to clean.
 10 things to clean if you only have five minutes.